DynamicsAndNeuralSystems/OverlappingCommunityDetection/README.md

 ### File Structure ###

-Within the `./Visualisation_Module` directory, there are only .m files.
+Within the `Visualisation_Module` directory, there are only .m files.

 * `Visualisation.m` - This function is the overarching code that plots the network, as well as communities to compare their results
 * `Node_Reorder.m` - This moves the labeling of communities to the largest being number 1.
 This allows for a somewhat easier view of the communities, as the colours within the visualiser depend on the labels